rm-controls/rm-controls-tutorial/en/dev_guide/IDE_Config.md

    gdbserver 10.10.100.10:8888 /usr/Test/test
    ```

+   > [!Note]
+   >
-   <div class="alert alert-info" role="alert">Remote debugging depends on GDBSERVER.
-The program started by GDBSERVER will wait for the connection of remote debugging first, and then start the process after the connection is successful.</div>
+   > Remote debugging depends on GDBSERVER.
+The program started by GDBSERVER will wait for the connection of remote debugging first, and then start the process after the connection is successful.

 ### Local configuration